Azure-Samples/compete-labs/README.md

 ```

 ## Publish Results
-Collect and upload test results to Azure Data Explorer
+Collect and upload test results to Azure Data Explorer.
+Please always publish results even if you fail halfway and have to re-run the code labs from scratch.
 ```bash
 source scripts/publish.sh $CLOUD
 ```